6502bench

 4. Symbols.
 All known symbols.
 The buttons at the top allow you to filter out symbol types that you're not interested in.

 5. Info.
 Information about the selected line.
-For code, this will have a summary of the instruction.
+For code, this will include a summary of the instruction's behavior.

 The center code list window is divided into rows, one per line of disassembled code or data.
 This is a standard "list view" control, so you can select a row by left-clicking anywhere in it.
 Use Ctrl+click to toggle the selection on individual lines, and Shift+click to select a range of lines.
 You can move the selection around with the up/down arrow keys and PgUp/PgDn.
 Scroll the window with the mouse wheel, or by dragging the scroll bar thumb.